 Confidence to Cook aims to promote healthy eating messages through practical hands-on cookery sessions, particularly in low-income communities with vulnerable groups.
-Sessions are run across Grampian in a range of venues.
+Sessions are run across Grampian in a range of venues including community kitchens.

 Confidence to Cook (C2Cook) was set up in 2004 by NHS Grampian and Aberdeen City Council.
 It was developed for their first community kitchen at Summerhill Education Centre which closed in 2011 when the centre was sold by the council.

 Further community kitchens were set up in Huntly and Inverurie (the Garioch Kitchen) with the support of Aberdeenshire Council and other agencies.
 In Aberdeen City two family centre kitchens (one community centre and a gypsy traveller site) have received investment, providing multiple cookery workstations to enable practical cookery skills to be delivered to a range of client groups.

 In recent years Community Food Initiatives North East (Cfine) have developed a large multiple station training kitchen in their premises where sessions can be offered to food bank users, various vulnerable groups and income generation sessions to support the project.
 They utilise predominantly Fare Share produce for their budget cooking sessions.